octavore/lightproxy/README.md

 Internally, lightproxy does this by listening for TLS connections on a separate port, 7998.
 You can change this port if it conflicts with another app you have running.
 You should never need to connect to it directly.

 Please note that you will see browser warnings because lightproxy generates a self-signed certificate.
-To suppress the warnings, you can tell lightproxy to sign certificates using a locally trusted root CA.
+To suppress the warnings, you can tell lightproxy to sign certificates using a locally trusted root CA. There are two ways to do this: using [`mkcert`](https://github.com/FiloSottile/mkcert), or generating your own local CA using openssl.

+### Option 1: Generate a local root CA with openssl

+1. Install [`mkcert`](https://github.com/FiloSottile/mkcert) with `brew install mkcert`
+2. Run `mkcert -install` to generate and install its root CA
+3. Set `mkcert` to `true` in `config.json`.

-### Using a local root CA
+### Option 2: Generate a local root CA with openssl

 1. Generate a local CA key file